 How To Get Your Medical Records

 Many members have told us they are having difficulties in obtaining their medical records.
-The Society has put together this briefing to help.
+We have put together this briefing to help.

 How do I go about getting my medical records?